felipeabranches/speciesDatabase-alpha-deprecated/README.md

 - Complete with a disere id to be this list parent: taxa_recursive_tree(\'id\');
 - Create your custom modules in "modules" folder and insert then in this field: include_once \'modules/your_custom_module.php\';

-# speciesDatabase
-Made with the help of
+# Made with the help of
 - Bootstrap https://getbootstrap.com/
 - Font Awesome https://fontawesome.com/
 - Tiny MCE https://www.tiny.cloud/